zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    remove_rule function call.

-   :r: The rule now removed.
+   :param r: The rule now removed.

-   :p: The state for the plugin that had the rule in place and now
+   :param p: The state for the plugin that had the rule in place and now
       removed it.

-   :msg: An optional informational message by the plugin.
+   :param msg: An optional informational message by the plugin.

 .. zeek:id:: NetControl::rule_timeout
    :source-code: base/frameworks/netcontrol/main.zeek 227 227